As a Sashiko artist, I would need to answer to a fundamental question; “What is Sashiko?”

 I am still looking for the answer to “What is Sashiko?”

-I hope I can reach to the definition after research on Sashiko and creating more Sashiko arts.
+I hope I can reach to the definition with you, by enjoying the research on Sashiko and creating more Sashiko Pieces.